kuzzleio/sdk-csharp/doc/1/controllers/index/exists/index.md

 ## Return

-Returns a `bool` that indicate whether the index exists or not.
+Returns a `bool` that indicates whether the index exists or not.

 ## Usage